Blog

 Facebook Share Twitter Share LinkedIn Share

-Something Rusty?
-Here’s How to Know if It Can Be Saved
+How to Tell if Rusted Metal Can Be Saved

 Posted Feb 10, 2025 by Dave Scaturro

-Something Rusty?
-Here’s How to Know if It Can Be Saved
+How to Tell if Rusted Metal Can Be Saved

 Rust is the inevitable enemy of metal surfaces, but not every rusted object is beyond repair.
 Whether it’s a piece of industrial equipment, a storage tank, or even structural steel, knowing when rust can be salvaged—and when it’s time for replacement—can save time, money, and resources.
 The key is identifying the severity of the damage and applying the right restoration techniques before it’s too late.